12 Angry Men: Filming

 At the beginning of the film, the cameras are positioned above eye level and mounted with wide-angle lenses, to give the appearance of greater depth between subjects, but as the film progresses the focal length of the lenses is gradually increased.
 By the end of the film, nearly everyone is shown in closeup, using telephoto lenses from a lower angle, which decreases or "shortens" depth of field.
-Lumet stated that his intention in using these techniques with cinematographer Boris Kaufman was to create a nearly palpable claustrophobia.
+Lumet stated that his intention in using these techniques with Kaufman was to create a nearly palpable sense of claustrophobia.
+As director Lumet told Life magazine: "We did all we could honestly do on a one-set movie to heighten the drama.
+We created a claustrophobic tension by gradually changing camera lenses to narrow the room and crowd up the table.
+Little by little we lowered the camera level to shoot up at the furious jurymen.
+And the rate of changes in camera angles is stepped up as the talk grows larger and fiercer."